Intelligent Transportation System Technologies

 Transportation on Demand

-While transportation network companies like Uber and Lyft provide a for-hire transportation mode like taxis, their on-demand service with real-time observability through map-based monitoring and mobile phone-friendly payment methods are typically priced lower than traditional taxi services.
-The emerging impacts of ride hailing, including impacts upon congestion and parking revenues, have become an increased area of city attention and research.
-The rise of ride hailing has implications for transportation, energy use, parking revenues, and future infrastructure.
+While transportation network companies such as Uber and Lyft provide a for-hire transportation mode like taxis, their on-demand service is typically priced lower than traditional taxi services while offering real-time observability through map-based monitoring and mobile phone-friendly payment methods.
+The emerging impacts of ride hailing have become an increased area of city attention and research, as the rise of ride hailing has implications for transportation, energy use, parking revenues, and future infrastructure.

 Green routing is a connected vehicle strategy under which drivers receive information about the most fuel-efficient route before departing for a given destination.
 A study using a large-scale, high-resolution dataset from the California Household Travel Survey indicates that 31% of actual routes have fuel savings potential, and among these routes the cumulative fuel savings could reach 12%.
 The Connected Traveler project is designed to boost the energy efficiency of personal trips and the overall transportation system by maximizing the accuracy of predicted traveler behavior in response to real-time feedback and incentives.